jarvist/PolaronMobility.jl/README.md

 # PolaronMobility-FeynmanKadanoffOsakaHellwarth

+These codes calculate the temperature-dependent polaron mobility for a material.
-Polaron mobility based on Feynman's path-integral solution to the Frohlich Hamiltonian, Kadanoff's phonon-emission correction to the FHIP mobility, Osaka's variational model for solving the Feynman model, and Hellwarth's recent computationally convenient statement of the problem.
+They solve the Feynman model, with Kadanoff's phonon-emission correction to the FHIP mobility, Osaka's variational model for solving the Feynman model, and Hellwarth's recent computationally convenient statement of the problem.

+Underlying all this is the simplified Frohlich Hamiltonian [Frohlich1952] for a single electron interacting with a phonon cloud of non-interacting (harmonic) phonons.
+The electron-phonon interaction is parametrised by an `alpha` parameter, which can be constructed from dielectric constants of a material, and a characteristic frequency of the dielectric response.
+(In a simple covalent semiconductor system, this is the frequency of the linear-optical mode, the only infrared active one.)
 The Feynman model is a beautiful solution of the most simple quantum field problem (that specified in the Frohlich Hamiltonian, of an independent electron interacting with a dress of stimulated phonons), where the quantum field